oOo0oOo/lean-scribe/README.md

 The scribe folder contains:

-- All your prompts (`.md` files) in various subfolders.
+- All your prompts (.md files).
-- [models.json](https://github.com/oOo0oOo/lean-scribe/blob/main/example_scribe_folder/models.json) allowing configuration of models.
+- [models.json](https://github.com/oOo0oOo/lean-scribe/blob/main/default_scribe_folder/models.json) allowing for configuration of models.
-- [.env](https://github.com/oOo0oOo/lean-scribe/blob/main/example_scribe_folder/.env) file for setting ENV variables (optional, can be set with other means).
+- [.env](https://github.com/oOo0oOo/lean-scribe/blob/main/default_scribe_folder/.env) file for setting ENV variables (optional, can be set with other means).
 - `logs/` folder for logging (optional).

 **ATTENTION!** Your keys are SECRET!
 Never commit/share this .env file to a public repository!

-### Enabling models

-Models are automatically enabled, if the correct ENV variable is set.

-EITHER:

-- Update the values in the `scribe_folder/.env` file
-- Or set the environment variables in another way.

 ## Models